+Additional materials will be available on D2L.

+Students will need access to a computer and a functioning internet connection.

+COURSE NOTES

-Other materials and links to electronic resources will be posted on the D2L site.
-Equipment: computer with camera and microphone, internet connection, pen and paper.
-COURSE NOTES All classes will take place using Zoom at the scheduled time.
-Assignments: All assignments are to be submitted on the designated due date (by midnight unless otherwise stated), using the "Dropbox" function on D2L.
-Late assignments will not be accepted without valid excuse (birth, marriage, death, domestic affliction).
+Assignments and examinations: All assignments and examinations are to be submitted electronically on the designated due date (by midnight unless otherwise stated).
+Late assignments will not be accepted without valid excuse (illness, domestic affliction, birth, marriage).
 Late assignments will not be accepted after the class handback; alternate arrangements will be made at the instructor's discretion.
+If students are prevented from submitting the midterm examination due to a valid excuse, there is no possibility of a late submission; in this case, the final examination will be reweighted.